notyiming/global-router/doc/index.rst

 Welcome to Global Router's documentation!
 =========================================

 This Global Router project is a VLSI (Very Large Scale Integration) global router that has been implemented using Python.
 The goal of the project is to solve the global routing problem, which is known to be NP-hard.

 Global Routing in VLSI is an NP-hard problem.
 This means that finding an optimal solution for the problem may require exponential time, and it is not possible to guarantee finding the optimal solution within a reasonable time frame as the problem size grows.

-The global routing problem involves finding a feasible routing solution that connects all the pins of a multi-pin net using the minimum possible wire length and minimum overflow, where overflow occurs when two or more nets occupy the same routing channel simultaneously.

-Due to the problem's complexity, global routing in VLSI is typically solved using heuristic or approximation algorithms, which may not always produce the optimal solution but provide a good enough solution in a reasonable time frame.

-To improve the solution, this project has incorporated the use of randomization and multiprocessing.

-Overall, the Global Router project is a powerful tool for VLSI designers, providing a fast and efficient way to solve the global routing problem and optimize layout designs.
-With its advanced features and capabilities, it is a valuable asset for any team working in the field of VLSI design.
+That is why a heuristic algorithm is developed to create a near-optimal solution.

+A web application is also developed to provide a user-friendly interface for the users to upload their design and run the global router.
+The web application is developed using Flask, a Python web framework.
+The web application is hosted on AWS (Amazon Web Services) and can be accessed at https://gr.tanyiming.com/

 .. toctree::
    :maxdepth: 2
    :caption: Contents

+   architecture
+   algorithm
+   userguide
    cli
    models